No767/Kumiko/README.md

 ```

 3. Clone this repo.
-4. Create the Pipenv.
+4. `cd` into the cloned repo and create the Pipenv.
 To do so, run this command:

 ```sh
 pipenv --python 3.10